Singapore Transport Minister Resigns Over Corruption Charges - UrduPoint

 Singapore Transport Minister Resigns Over Corruption Charges

-Singapore, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Singapore's prime minister announced on Thursday the resignation of his transport chief after he was charged with 27 offences in a corruption probe that has also ensnared a billionaire hotel tycoon.
+Singapore, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Singapore's transport minister has resigned his post after being charged with 27 offences in a corruption probe that has also ensnared a billionaire hotel tycoon.

 Iswaran has also pledged to return the money received as part of his salary and allowances since his arrest, Lee said.